2024 Solar Incentives Guide for Batavia, IL - Tax Credits & Rebates

 EcoWatch's Batavia, IL Solar Incentives FAQs

 You can power your home with multiple types of renewable energy, or a combination of renewable and non-renewable energy.
-Make sure you discuss your ideas with your local Batavia solar installation expert.
+Make sure you go over your plan with your local Batavia solar installation expert.
 They can help you as you plan for your project and also help you understand the various incentives that you will or won't qualify for.

 Can I receive any incentives when I add solar panels to a rental property, vacation home or commercial property?